camunda/camunda-bpm-platform/webapps/camunda-commons-ui/README.md

 #### Usage

-A good way to get familiar with the widgets integration in your projects is by reading the source code of the `lib/widgets/*/test/*.spec.html` or their online versions (see the _widgets_ menu on the [GitHub page](//camunda.github.io/camunda-commons-ui)).
+A good way to get familiar with the widgets integration in your projects is by reading the source code of the `lib/widgets/*/test/*.spec.html`.
 In those examples, we use uncompiled versions of the library and its dependencies and wire the whole with [requirejs](//requirejs.org).